DrJieTao/DATA6545/syllabus-sp2023.md

 It is expected that you __collaborate__ with your peers - but you still need to put in your best *individual* effort in the mini projects.

-For each part, I have provided ONE __checkpoint opportunity__ for you so I can check on your work and provide feedback – you can submit your draft to me via email.
+For each part, I have provided ONE __checkpoint opportunity__ for you so I can check on your work and provide feedback – you can submit your draft on Google Classroom.
 I will __NOT__ grade on your draft work.
-The checkpoint is the _Saturday_ in the same week the respective part is released.
+The checkpoint is the _Monday_ in the following week the respective part is released.
 Please notify me on Slack if you decide to utilize this opportunity.

 Completed notebooks should be submitted to Google Classroom. __No email submission will be accepted.__